AdobeDocs/platform-learn.en/help/tutorial-web-sdk/validate-with-assurance.md

     ![Name the Assurance session](assets/assurance-name-session.png)
 1. On the next screen, select **[!UICONTROL Copy Link]**
 1. Select the icon to copy the link to your clipboard
-1. Paste the URL in your browser, which will open the Luma Website witha special URL parameter `adb_validation_sessionid` and start the session
+1. Paste the URL in your browser, which will open the Luma Website with a special URL parameter `adb_validation_sessionid` and start the session
 1. In the Assurance interface, you should see a message indicating you have successfully connected to the session and you should see events captured in the Assurance interface.
     ![Assurance session has connected](assets/assurance-success.png)